reduxjs/redux/docs/style-guide/style-guide.md

 ### Model Actions as Events, Not Setters

-Redux does not care what the contents of the `action.type` field are - it just has to be undefined.
+Redux does not care what the contents of the `action.type` field are - it just has to be defined.
 It is legal to write action types in present tense (`"users/update"`), past tense (`"users/updated"`), described as an event (`"upload/progress"`), or treated as a "setter" (`"users/setUserName"`).
 It is up to you to determine what a given action means in your application, and how you model those actions.

 However, **we recommend trying to treat actions more as "describing events that occurred", rather than "setters"**.
 Treating actions as "events" generally leads to more meaningful action names, fewer total actions being dispatched, and a more meaningful action log history.
 Writing "setters" often results in too many individual action types, too many dispatches, and an action log that is less meaningful.